cyberbunny111/41189---Reflective-Portfolio/README.md

 # What are (my/the) perceived strengths and weaknesses that I have observed?

-I always thought that I am a fast learner as in the past in my previous workplace, when learning a new system or process, usually I was the first one to understanding and learn it.
+Initially, I thought that I was a fast learner as in the past, when learning a new system or process, usually I was the first one to understanding and learn it.
 While studying online I have found that my weakness has been in keeping focus on my work load and time management is a huge weakness for me.

 # What were the challenges I have encountered/observed and how well (did I/my team) handle them?
 I have found it challenging to understand how to use Github and Jupyter notebooks.
 Even after watching the youtube vidoes made by Juan, I am still struggling to understand the difference between the two and when I need to use one or the other.

 # What would I do better next time and with what anticipated results?

 # What theory proved to be useful and why?
 What have I learnt from this?